sanneh2/Universal-Status-Monitor/README.md

 To automate status updates, schedule a cron job to run the monitor at regular intervals:

+# Atlassian Statuspage Automation

+Automate the management of incidents on Atlassian Statuspage using Node.js and cron jobs.

+## Features

+1. **Incident Creation and Resolution**

+   - Automatically create and resolve incidents on Atlassian Statuspage based on the status of your monitored API.

+2. **Daily System Health Check**

+   - Perform a daily system health check, creating an incident on Atlassian Statuspage if necessary, to showcase the system's operational status.

+3. **Independent Daily Health Check**

+   - Ensure the daily system health check is independent of the regular monitoring cron job, providing a comprehensive overview of the system's health.

+4. **Memory Storage of Incident ID**

+   - Utilize in-memory storage to keep track of the ongoing incident ID while the server is running.

+5. **RESTful Endpoints**

+   - Expose RESTful endpoints for triggering the middleware and checking the server's health.

+6. **User-Friendly Routes**
+   - Easy-to-use routes for navigating and triggering essential functionalities.

 ## Contributing

 Feel free to contribute to improve and extend the capabilities of this universal status monitor.
 Open issues or submit pull requests.